bkomuves/toy-language-server/README.md

 * completion (for colors)
 * jump to definition
 * ad-hoc diagnostic (warnings for large numbers and rainbow color)

+### Syntax highlighting

+Apparently, syntax highlighting is not supported by the Language Server Protocol... which is quite a serious instance of What.
+The.
+Fuck.

+Instead, we have rudimentary syntax highlighting (in VS Code only) via *TextMate grammars*, which are an abomination on earth if I've seen one...

 The language
 ------------